Mike James (basketball, born 1975): Toronto Raptors

-As a starter. for the Raptors during the 2005–06 season, James averaged career highs of 20.3 points, 5.8 assists and 3.3 rebounds per game and shot 47% from the field including 44.2% from 3-point range.
+As a starter for the Raptors during the 2005–06 season, James averaged career highs of 20.3 points, 5.8 assists and 3.3 rebounds per game and shot 47% from the field including 44.2% from 3-point range.

 Despite being an above-average shooter from the point guard spot, James's playmaking abilities and commitment to defense were called into question, in stark contrast to his "pit bull" days with the Pistons.
 The Minneapolis Star-Tribune wrote of his big 2005–06 season: "Previously, James had started only 68 games, so some scouts wondered if those numbers were an aberration.
 Others felt his impending free agency affected his play, prompting him to seek stats at the expense of play-making duties".

 While playing for Toronto in the 2005–06 season, he reached a career high of 39 points in a win against the Detroit Pistons.
 On April 11, 2006, James became the first Raptor to score 30 or more points in four consecutive games.

 Minnesota Timberwolves

-On July 11, 2006, James signed a free agent contract with the Minnesota Timberwolves.
-Much of the 2006–07 season was marred by mediocre play, which limited his minutes to 25 per game (down from the 37 per game that he averaged during his career year in Toronto).
+James averaged a career-high 20.3 points and 5.8 assists for the Raptors, making him a coveted free agent.
+On July 11, 2006, James signed a four-year $23.5 million contract with the Minnesota Timberwolves.
+However, much of the 2006–07 season was marred by mediocre play, which limited his minutes to 25 per game (down from the 37 per game that he averaged during his career year in Toronto).